Why every 3PL needs a Returns Management System (RMS)

 This uptick in online returns has opened up an entirely new revenue stream for 3PLs, who have a real opportunity to differentiate themselves from competitors that are still using a WMS and separate solutions for returns processing management.

-3PLs need robust reverse logistics technology that’s focused specifically on product returns.
+To take advantage of this huge growth opportunity, 3PLs need robust reverse logistics technology purpose-built for product returns.

 By thinking beyond “picking, packing, and shipping” products, 3PLs can effectively add value for their customers by providing a high-value service that those companies can’t manage effectively themselves.
 Offering returns processing also helps customers improve their own profit margins, conversion rates, and customer satisfaction.